Enejemmy/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that switches the current user to the user betty
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script